My Home Page

 -

-Scrabble -- I have joined the local Scrabble club in Champaign.
+Scrabble -- I have participated in local Scrabble clubs in Champaign

 More information.